 Earth at night, a composite image from the Suomi NPP satellite, 2012.

 The cognitive niche, visible from space.
-Every point of light is compressed knowledge being activated: power grids, cities, networks, the accumulated compress / retrieve / activate infrastructure of human civilization glowing against the dark.
+Every point of light is encoded knowledge being activated: power grids, cities, networks, the accumulated encode / retrieve / activate infrastructure of human civilization glowing against the dark.
 (NASA/NOAA)

 Now step back and see what the model reveals.

 We have defined a tool as the physical, usable embodiment of knowledge — the moment information stops being a state of someone’s brain and becomes a state of the world.
-We have defined intelligence as a system’s capacity to compress information into reusable knowledge, retrieve the right pattern at the right moment, and activate it to produce results in the world.
+We have defined intelligence as a system’s capacity to encode information into reusable knowledge, retrieve the right pattern at the right moment, and activate it to produce results in the world.
 We have shown that the cognitive niche — humanity’s accumulated ecology of tools and institutions — runs these operations at civilizational scale, and that the loop turning is what produces history.
 We have grounded all of this in physics: every cognitive operation is a thermodynamic transaction.
-And we have seen that Deutsch’s universal replicator describes entities that compress, replicate, and activate knowledge without limit.
-His loop maps directly onto the framework: conjecture is a form of compression (turning intuition into testable structure), criticism is retrieval’s quality control (finding where the pattern breaks), and activation is how knowledge enters the physical world.

-We have a name for systems that meet these criteria: systems that compress information into retrievable knowledge, expand and update that knowledge through error-correction, and activate it into world-impacting action.
-We call them cognitive actor-seekers — entities that seek goals by acting on knowledge, wielding the compress / retrieve / activate loop as their fundamental operating principle.
+We have a name for systems that meet these criteria: systems that encode information into retrievable knowledge, expand and update that knowledge through error-correction, and activate it into world-impacting action.
+We call them cognitive actor-seekers — entities that seek goals by acting on knowledge, wielding the encode / retrieve / activate loop as their fundamental operating principle.

 For billions of years, the only cognitive actor-seekers were biological organisms.
 For hundreds of thousands of years, human culture extended their reach through tools and language.
 For a few centuries, scientific institutions supercharged the loop through conjecture and criticism.
 The arc has been one continuous movement of knowledge from inside bodies to inside the world — from the hand axe to the codex to the power grid to the search index.